APC governors reaffirm commitment to poverty reduction

 The Progressive Governors Forum (PGF) has reaffirmed its commitment to implementing programmes that will strengthen state’s capacities to create jobs, stimulate economic activities, reduce inequality and diminish poverty in Nigeria.

-Gov. Abubakar Bagudu of Kebbi and Chairman of the forum gave the assurance in a statement on Saturday in Abuja while felicitating Gov. Muhammad Yahaya of Gombe on his 60th birthday.
+Gov. Abubakar Bagudu of Kebbi and Chairman of the forum gave the assurance in a statement on Saturday in Abuja while felicitating Governor Muhammad Yahaya of Gombe on his 60th birthday.

 The PGF is an umbrella body of all serving governors elected on the platform of the All Progressives Congress (APC).